websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/configuring-workflow-actions-and-notifications.md

 ## Adding Actions

-Add a Reject _Action_ to the _Update_ Task node if the submission needs more work.
-The Reject Action contains a Groovy script which, when executed, sets the asset's status as _denied_ then _pending_.
+If you're creating the Single Approver workflow definition, you must add a Reject _Action_ to the _Update_ Task node.
+This Reject Action contains a Groovy script which, when executed, sets the asset's status as _denied_ then _pending_.

 Follow the steps below: